 - United Nations Environment Programme (2019) Emission Gap Report 2019 UNEP, Nairobi http//www. unenvironment.org/emissionsgap

-Ajaya Dixit is Research Adviser, ISET-Nepal, Senior Fellow, Niti Foundation and Visiting Professor in water resource and climate change at Kathmandu School of Law.
-His areas of interest are climate change adaptation and resilience, floods, droughts and disaster studies, political economic analysis, and policy and institutional studies.
+Ajaya Dixit is Research Adviser, ISET-Nepal, Senior Fellow, Niti Foundation, and Visiting Professor in water resource and climate change at Kathmandu School of Law.
+His areas of interest are climate change adaptation and resilience, floods, droughts and disaster studies, political-economic analysis, and policy and institutional studies.
 His work has also focused on rural development and support to develop community-based drinking water schemes and improve hygiene practices and sanitation.
 In the mid-1980s, he started experimenting with building, and later promoting, rainwater harvesting systems in Nepal.
-He has been supporting capacity-building and mentoring of young generation of professionals. email@example.com
+He has been supporting the capacity-building and mentoring of the young generation of professionals. email@example.com